puppetlabs/puppet-specifications/language/expressions.md

 | *any*       | `Hash`      | `true` if the LHS `in` the array of hash keys is `true` |
 | *any*       | *any other* | `false` |

-Assignment Operators
+Assignment Operator
 ---

-The assignment operators assigns the result of the RHS to the L-Value produced by the LHS.
+The assignment operator assigns the result of the RHS to the L-Value produced by the LHS.
 An L-value is a name referring to a "slot" in the current scope (that can be referenced (typically by a variable) to obtain the value).

 * A `$` variable produces an L-value name